We’ll avoid a global recession, central banks will ‘change the goalposts’

 At a roundtable event on Tuesday, JPMorgan Global Market Strategist Hugh Gimber said current market positioning is built on an economic outlook that is “too good to be true,” with investors less well prepared for the “necessary” slowdown that “central banks are determined to achieve.”

-“We are skeptical about this notion that we can see what I’d call immaculate disinflation.
+“We are skeptical regarding this notion that we can see what I’d call immaculate disinflation.
 We don’t think core inflation gets back to target without a meaningful hit to growth, and therefore we’re uncomfortable with the markets seeing inflation coming down and therefore potentially a recession might be avoided,” Gimber said.

 He added that core inflation will not reach tolerable levels for central banks without a weaker period for the global economy.